yeohhq/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## 1 Introduction
+## 1. Introduction

 Archangel is a desktop application for managing patient appointments, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 Archangel integrates storing of patient data and scheduling patient appointments in a single application.
 It supports adding, editing, deleting of patients/appointments and facilitates search using filter commands to help improve your experience in handling patient data.
-If you can type fast, Archangel can get your patient management appointment done faster than traditional GUI apps.
+For those familiar with command line interfaces, Archangel can get your patient management appointment done faster than traditional GUI apps.

 <div style="text-align: center; padding-bottom: 2em">
 <img src="images/GUI_Labelled_1.png" width="115%" /> <br />